fll-pigeons/gamechangers/docs/AltProgLangs.md

   * block-based programming that translates to EV3Python

 * [VEXcode VR](https://vr.vex.com/)
   * Block-based and Python IDE programming
   * 3D virtual environment
-* activities
+  * lots of activities and examples
+  * good option to expose student to programmatic/algorithmic thinking
+  * cons:
+    * VEX centric robot
+    * no pybricks micropython

 * [CoderZ](https://gocoderz.com/) ($6.25USD/month/paid yearly)
 CoderZ is a 3D simulated robot environment using virtual robots that are similar to the EV3 robot.